robot5000-design/ms2/documentation/final-testing.md

     Procedure:
     1. Switch off internet and click Start.
     - Expected Result: A message modal with one ok button should display, with a message of a problem to the user.
-The Start button should display Press to Retry.
+The Start button should display Press to Retry. _PASS_

 - TC08